 - Webinar attendance

-- Rate of booking meetings (per account, by activity) on your target list.
+- The rate of booking meetings (per account, by activity) on your target list.

 - Opportunity creation rate